mouseless-eth/Speedrun-Ethernaut-In-Foundry/11_Elevator/README.md

 ```
 0x0000000000000000000000000000000000000000000000000000000000000001
 ```
-> it has changed form false to true
+> variable top has changed form false to true

 ## Extra Resources
 `public` and `private` are **visibility modifiers**